 EXPOSING TRUTH IS DIFFICULT

-Two thousand years later, lies have been legalized and Jesus’ teaching stands in their way.
-Particularly, powerful leaders sit at the same table and lie to each other (Dan.11:27).
+Two thousand years later, lies have been legalized and Jesus’ Teaching stands in their way.
+Particularly, the powerful leaders sit at the same table and lie to each other (Daniel 11:27).
 That is why so many cannot face Jesus.
 Jesus is like a mirror.
 When we look at Him, we are horrified to see how lies and sin have scared us.
 The truth is not about God or the physical world but about us humans.
 Lies tell us that we are fine.
 The truth shows us how depraved we are.
-The Apostle John left us this analysis that fits us like a glove (I Jn.1:8, 10).
-“If we claim to be without sin, we deceive ourselves and the truth is not in us.”
-“If we claim we have not sinned, we make him out to be a liar and his word has no place in our lives.”
-The Apostle Paul penned these timeless words, “They exchanged the truth of God for a lie, and worshipped and served created things rather than the Creator” (Ro.1:25).
+The Apostle John left us this analysis that fits us like a glove (I John 1:8, 10).
+“If we claim to be without sin, we deceive ourselves and the truth is not in us.
+If we claim we have not sinned, we make him out to be a liar and his word has no place in our lives.”
+The Apostle Paul penned these timeless words, “They exchanged the truth of God for a lie, and worshipped and served created things rather than the Creator” (Romans 1:25).

 It is hard to live within the truth.
-Pilate knew that he was not living within the truth when the Jewish leaders condemned an innocent man and demanded to free a criminal.
+Pilate knew that he was not living within the truth when the Jewish leaders condemned an innocent “Man” and demanded to free the criminal.
 We have the same problem.
 The innocent, under our system, must protect the criminals.
 We seem to like people that spin lies.
 Our comedians specialize in lies.
-Our politicians, they deserve an Oscar for telling us that we are the richest nation in the world when we are about to be auctioned off to China or Arabia.
+Our politicians, they deserve an Oscar for telling us that we are the richest nation in the world when we are about to be auctioned off to China and Arabia.
 We have reached such a critical point that those who know the truth are afraid to tell it.
 The few that do are regarded as liars.
 The economy is a problem, but falling into the hands of those that hate us is a far bigger one.
 And that truth is being hidden from us.
 Telling the truth is dangerous.